rshipp/geodigger/docs/twitterdigger.md

 TwitterDigger
 =============

-## Tweepy and the TwitterStreamer class
+## Tweepy and the TwitterStreamListener class
 ### on_ methods

 ## TwitterDigger class